robjordan/gps-accuracy/findings.md

 ## Results

-For each route, and for each device that produced a satisfactory track, I calculated the mean and max interval, in seconds, between trackpoints, and the mean, median and 95% percentile error compared to the planned route.
+For each route and each device, I calculated the mean and max interval between trackpoints (in seconds), and the mean, median and 95% percentile error compared to the planned route (in metres).

 The Adafruit home-built failed to produce a route B track due to procedural error.
 The Ruggex failed to produce a route A track due to software issues.